gitbls/ndm/README.md

 Things of note

-* Under advanced DNS settings, clear never forward non-fqdns and never forward reverse-lookups for IP ranges.
+* Under piHole advanced DNS settings, clear the "never forward non-fqdns" and "never forward reverse-lookups for IP ranges".
 * In PiHole specify the DNS server as 127.0.0.1#portnum or ipaddr#portnum (use a '#' to separate the IP address and port)
 * I have not yet found a way to set domain search for dyn.domain except by editing resolv.conf

 ## Why use bind9 and isc-dhcp-server and not dnsmasq...or Pi-Hole?

 Both systems (bind9/isc-dhcp-server and dnsmasq) are great.
 This is most definitely not a question of one being better than the other.
-I've been using bind/dhcpd since my Linux day 1, and I've never had a problem with it, other than tending to the configuration files, meaning...I have never had any incentive to change.
+I've been using bind/dhcpd since my Linux day 1 (20+ years ago), and I've never had a problem with it, other than tending to the configuration files, meaning...I have never had any incentive to change.
 Rather, I just needed a better tool for managing the configuration, and ndm is it.

 If you like dnsmasq, great!
+If you'd like to use ndm with dnsmasq, let me know...it will provide me with inspiration to do make it happen.

 On the other hand, if you haven't used either dns/dhcpd system and are looking to start, I would argue that bind/dhcpd/ndm is much easier to configure than dnsmasq for the home/small business network.